10xEngineer/microcloud.10xEngineer/service/README.md

 * **action** to trigger
 * **options** to pass to the actions (parameters, environment setup, etc).

+## Generic configuration

+For development/testing environment `../config/10xeng.yaml` is used.

 ## Providers configuration

 **CONCEPT** Microcloud API should handle all provider information (passed via options) in a dedicated resource called 'providers'.
 This way we can define number of services/credentails/instance types which can be used based on a specific needs.